johnmutuma5/Notes/Javascript/Testing/jest_beginner.md

 `toBeLessThan` - matches if the value is `<`\
 `toBeLessThanOrEqual` - matches `<==`\
 `toMatch` - matches with regex.
-More [here](#regex-matchers)
+More [here](#regex-matchers) `toContain` - matches when an array contains a given value

 #### Negating a matcher